This Is Football 2

-This Is Football 2 is a sports video game developed by SCE Studios Soho and published by Sony Computer Entertainment exclusively for PlayStation and released only in Europe.
+This Is Football 2 is a 2000 association football video game developed by Team Soho and published by Sony Computer Entertainment for the PlayStation.
+It was only released only in Europe.
 Clive Tyldesley was replaced as the English-language commentator by his fellow ITV colleague, Peter Drury.
 It is the successor to This is Football.

+Gameplay

+The player takes control of a football coach, who controls a football team.
+The game plays as technological variation of the sport, similar to a FIFA game.

 Reception

 Absolute PlayStation gave the game 87% and said: "Compared to last years [sic] title This Is Football 2 is a much improved game."